 The final “hoax” – that “an acid body is a magnet for sickness” – is denied in another unsatisfying appeal to experts, who say that bodies are not acid or alkaline and that blood pH is tightly regulated.
 Which tells a reader nothing really.

-It is almost as if the document was set up to create conflict and dichotomy, or perhaps to demonstrate authority, rather than to further debate or come to any real understanding of cancer.
-The truth lies not in the difference of opposing opinions, but in a plurality emerging from the refusal to oppose opinions in any kind of abstract dichotomy – no matter how threatening they are to established knowledge.
+Rather than to further debate or come to any real understanding of cancer, it is almost as if the document was set up to create conflict and dichotomy, or even perhaps to demonstrate authority.
+The truth lies not in any difference of opposing opinions, but in a plurality emerging from the refusal to oppose opinions in any kind of abstract dichotomy – no matter how threatening they are to established knowledge.

 Metaphysical assumptions and vocabulary aside, the only real bones of contention to be found in the substance of the difference are the status of genetics and what is meant by the immune system.
 These refer respectively to original and imminent causes, about which there has been debate ever since there has been debate about anything.
 How did we come to be here and what is it that keeps us alive in the present?
 It is therefore not at all surprising that these issues recur in the difference between what medical science regards as respectable and the rest.